 Major Chord – is formed from the combination of the first, third and fifth notes of the major scale.

 Major Scale – scales are a series of notes played in ascending or descending order.
-The intervals between each note determines the scale, but the Major scale is the basic building block from which all other scales are formed.
-The major scale consists of the Root note followed by a whole step, a whole step, a half step, a whole step, a whole step, a whole step, and finally a half step (which is an octave above the first note ie the root note again at a higher pitch)
+The intervals between each note determine the scale.
+The Major scale is the basic building block from which all other scales are formed.
+It consists of the Root note followed by a whole step, a whole step, a half step, a whole step, a whole step, a whole step, and finally a half step (which is an octave above the first note ie the root note again at a higher pitch)

 Minim – is the British term for a half note and is played for 1/2 of the duration of a whole note (or semibreve).
 A half-note is equivalent to two beats.It is written with a round open note head, a straight note stem and no flags.